 Nadiah was born in the Malaysian capital of Kuala Lumpur, but enjoyed cycling as a child growing up in the sleepy suburban town of Bandar Baru Bangi, in the western state of Selangor.
 As adolescent life took precedence over physical activities over the years, she stopped cycling, and only recently took it up again after discovering a passion for folding bikes.
-Nadiah now resides in KL city where she is enjoying her newfound freedom as a freelance writer, and is a regular columnist for the Cycling Plus Malaysia magazine.
+Nadiah now resides in KL city and is member of the editorial team of the Cycling Plus Malaysia magazine.

 Ekaputra grew up in the United States, eventually moving back to Malaysia after 20 years.
 A former mountain biker in Portland, Oregon, he enjoyed many off road adventures in the Pacific Northwest, as well as urban commutes in the City of Roses.
-Ekaputra has since settled into work life in Kuala Lumpur, where he resides with his wife (psst, it's Nadiah) and two cats, and is now a part of the capital’s growing cycling culture and the foldie movement.
+Ekaputra has since settled into work life in Kuala Lumpur, where he is focused on software product management.
+He resides with his wife (psst, it's Nadiah) and three cats, and is now a part of the capital’s growing cycling culture.

 Maya Aziz grew up in the suburbs of Bandar Baru Bangi in Selangor, Malaysia, where cycling was a huge part of her childhood with her three rambunctious brothers.
 She remembers fondly days of two-wheeled adventures after school, and exploring the local countryside.
 Originally a roadie, Maya moved to Singapore for work ten years ago, and now divides her love between her road bike and her folding bike - though it's no secret she favors her foldie a fair bit these days.